auraphp/Aura.View/README.md

         return $hc->newInstance('vendor\view\helper\Obfuscate');
     });

-The service name in the helper `Container` doubles as a method name on the template.
-This means we can call the helper via `$this->obfucate()`:
+The service name in the helper `Container` doubles as a method name on the `Template` object.
+This means we can call the helper via `$this->obfuscate()`:

     <?php
     // template script
     echo $this->obfuscate('plain text');

+Note that we can use any method name for the helper, although it is generally useful to name the service for the helper class.

 Please examine the classes in `aura\view\helper` for more complex and powerful examples.